-Resources to make University life easier for LGBTQITakatāpui+ students
+Resources to make University life easier for LGBTQITakatāpui+ staff

-- Anyone who identifies as queer and/or gender diverse, along with other supportive students and staff, can attend meetings of the University’s LGBTQITakatāpui+ Network.
+- Any academic or professional staff who identify as queer and/or gender diverse can attend meetings of the University’s LGBTQITakatāpui+ Network.

 - You may wish to join Trans on Campus, a support network, social group and advocacy group for gender-diverse students and staff.
 Email firstname.lastname@example.org

 - To find out about support for trans and gender-diverse students' legal name changes, and about University's guidelines for inclusion in sport and recreation.
 See Trans and gender-diverse students and staff.

 - Locate the city and Epsom campuses' gender-neutral toilets.